Louisville Grows’ mission is to grow a just and sustainable community through urban agriculture, urban forestry, and environmental education.

-Our programs include our Community Gardens, Community Food Forests, Love Louisville Trees reforestation initiative, Healthy House wellness education and arts programming, Citizen Forester and Citizen Gardener volunteer training programs, Urban Growers Series hands-on gardening education program, Hope Farm Refugee Training Farm and CSA, and Seeds and Starts plant sales.
+Our programs include our Community Gardens, Community Food Forests, Love Louisville Trees urban reforestation initiative, Healthy House wellness education and arts programming, Citizen Forester and Citizen Gardener volunteer training programs, the Urban Growers Series hands-on gardening education program, the Hope Farm Refugee Training Farm and CSA, and Seeds and Starts plant sales.

 In summer 2015, Louisville Grows partnered with Gate of Hope Ministries to create the Hope Community Farm, a 45-member community garden, farm, and CSA.
 The urban farm is located at 1400 Bicknell Ave and encompasses 5 acres, and participants are refugees from the Democratic Republic of Congo, Rwanda, and Uganda.
 The CSA offers 40 shares available to community members with plans to expand in the coming growing seasons.